tbidne/charon/README.md

 **Usage:**

 ```
-Usage: charon empty [--no-prompt]
+Usage: charon empty [--prompt]

   Empties the trash.

 Available options:
-  --no-prompt              Will not ask before emptying the trash.
+  --prompt                 Prompts before emptying the trash.
+This is the
+                           default.

+  --no-prompt              Disables --prompt.

   -h,--help                Show this help text
 ```